 View this post on Instagram

-I had my opinion about the bag but gave it a try anyway just to confirm (they kindly sent me one to test out).
+I had my opinion about the dog backpack carrier but gave it a try anyway just to confirm my suspicions (they kindly sent me one to test out).

 The bag is slim and fits close though so there is a bit of support in that a dog probably can’t completely slump down.